 Our tankers operate in markets that have historically exhibited seasonal variations in tanker demand and, therefore, in spot-charter rates.
 This seasonality may result in quarter-to-quarter volatility in our results of operations.
-Tanker markets are typically stronger in the winter months as a result of increased oil consumption in the northern hemisphere but weaker in the summer months as a result of lower oil consumption in the northern hemisphere and refinery maintenance.
-In addition, unpredictable weather patterns during the winter months tend to disrupt vessel scheduling, which historically has increased oil price volatility and oil trading activities in the winter months.
+Tanker markets are typically stronger in the winter months as a result of increased oil consumption in the northern hemisphere but weaker in the summer months as a result of lower oil consumption in the northern hemisphere but weaker in the summer months as a result of lower oil consumption in the northern hemisphere but weaker in the summer months as a result of lower oil consumption in the northern hemisphere but weaker in the summer months.
+As a result, revenues generated by scheduling, which historically has increased oil price volatility and oil trading activities in the winter months.
 As a result, revenues generated by the tankers in our fleet have historically been weaker during the fiscal quarters ended June 30 and September 30, and stronger in our fiscal quarters ended December 31 and March 31.